inlets/docs.inlets.dev/docs/uplink/installation.md

 ## Install cert-manager

-Install [cert-manager](https://cert-manager.io/docs/), which is used to manage TLS certificates for inlets-uplink.
+Install [cert-manager](https://cert-manager.io/docs/), which is used to manage TLS certificates for inlets-uplink for the control-plane and the REST API.

 You can use Helm, or arkade: